aws-samples/aws-cdk-intro-workshop/workshop/content/20-create-project/500-deploy.md

 [6/6] CREATE_COMPLETE     [AWS::CloudFormation::Stack] CdkWorkshopStack
  ✅  Deployment of stack CdkWorkshopStack completed successfully
 ```

+## The CloudFormation Console

+CDK apps are deployed through AWS CloudFormation.
+Each CDK stack maps 1:1 with
+CloudFormation stack.

+This means that you can use the AWS CloudFormation console in order to manage
+your stacks.

 Let's take a look at the [AWS CloudFormation
 console](https://console.aws.amazon.com/cloudformation/home).